 NEM is an outstanding solar perk to have access to, and, historically, it has been one of the most crucial for making solar a viable option in the U.S. This program helps maximize energy savings by minimizing how much of the energy you use you need to pay for, which is especially helpful in New England given the unusually high energy prices.

 Net energy metering improves your chances of eliminating your energy bill, which means you can reduce your panel payback period and maximize your long-term savings.
-Using this perk along with the solar tax credit, the average New Hampshirite will pay for their entire system cost and then save an additional $28,409 over 25 years.
+Using this perk along with the solar tax credit, the average New Hampshirite will pay for their entire system cost and then save an additional $57,051 over 25 years.
 The actual savings are likely to be much higher, too, as electricity rates have been rising and are expected to continue to go up.
 The higher electricity rates rise, the more you save by going solar and taking advantage of net metering, which effectively provides you with free electricity.

 Net energy metering is especially useful in your area because most reputable solar installers will complete the application process for you, saving you time and still giving you access to the program’s massive upside.